ibm-cloud-docs/BlockStorage/adjustable-iops.md

 If the volume has replication in place, the replica is automatically updated to match the IOPS selection of the primary.

-## Adjusting the IOPS on your Storage in the UI
+## Adjusting the IOPS on your Storage in the console
 {: #adjustingstepsUI}
 {: ui}